primary-theme/thunderbird/README.md

 Primary for Thunderbird under the hood works more like an extension than a theme.

 Permissions requested are messagesRead, messagesModify, compose, storage, tabs, and other experimental APIs.
-I understand that this may seem a lot and may worry some users but I guarantee you that I am only accessing components for the purposes of fulfilling Primary's design language.
-The permissions are only set to read parts and classes of the app so that the theme can modify the visual appearance of the app.
-No data is collected and transmitted elsewhere.
-Though, it is still at your discretion to continue installing the extension.
+These permissions are only used to style Thunderbird’s interface; i.e. changing colors, fonts, spacing, adding shadows, etc. No data is collected and/or transferred elsewhere.
+It also doesn’t communicate with any external service; so everything is stored locally on your machine.

-If you see a parts of code that may be posed a security-threat let me know by posting an issue or if you can I'd appreciate a pull request!
+Be reminded though, that it is still at your discretion to continue installing the extension.
+If you see parts of the code that may be a security threat, let me know by posting an issue or if you can, I’d appreciate a pull request!

-I do not make money selling your data and never plan to do so.

-Thank you for understanding! 🙏

 ## 👁️ Goals